aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-SpecifyLoadOptions-LoadAndSaveEncryptedODT.java" >}}

 Not all formats support encryption and the use of **Password** property.

+## Show Document Saving Progress Notifications

+Aspose.Words provides the ability to use the [ProgressCallback](https://apireference.aspose.com/words/java/com.aspose.words/saveoptions#ProgressCallback) property to get notifications about the progress of document saving.

+It is now available when saving to DOCX, FlatOpc, DOCM, DOTM, DOTX, HTML, MHTML, EPUB, XamlFlow, XamlFlowPack, or TXT formats.

 ## Update the Document Creation Time